 Conservation Volunteers get a peek at migrating golden eagles (Photo by NCC)

-Each spring, skies across Canada are filled with the sights and sounds of millions of birds arriving home from their southern wintering grounds.
+Each spring, Canada's skies are filled with the sights and sounds of millions of birds arriving home from their southern wintering grounds.
 The four major migration pathways (flyways) in the Americas include:

 From the Canadian Arctic to southern Mexico, these sky-high pathways span the continents and follow prominent natural features, such as coastlines, mountain ranges and river valleys.
-Some bird species only travel along one flyway, while others (species that are more widespread) arrive in Canada via multiple routes during migration.
-The Nature Conservancy of Canada (NCC) protects habitat for more than 300 migratory bird species, ensuring they have areas to rest and feed as well as suitable habitat for nesting.
+Some bird species only travel along one flyway, while species that are more widespread arrive in Canada via multiple migration routes.
+The Nature Conservancy of Canada (NCC) protects habitat for more than 300 migratory bird species, ensuring they have areas to rest and feed as well as habitat for nesting.

-Learn about some of these returning bird species and where you may be able to spot them.
+Learn about some of these returning bird species and where you may be able to spot them, below.

 From May to September, this endangered woodpecker can be found in BC's southern interior region.